dprgarner/gomoku/README.md

 ## TODO

-- Finish Firebase stuff
+- More Firebase stuff
-- Fix docker rebuilding
+- Figure out how to do global firebase stuff.
+Initialise in entry point?
+Or Provider?
+- Email should be split up by create vs. login
+- Find setState memory leak.
+Probably in FadeIn.
-- Log out
+- Log out should only appear when not anonymous
-- Profile/delet this page
+- Profile page/delete this page
 - Privacy Policy ☹️
 - Lobby
 - What's the winning five-in-a-row?